Darion333/lol/README.md

 ### Background

 Identifying cancerous molecules is crucial for scientific research, especially when these molecules are used in various studies.
 Polycyclic aromatic hydrocarbons (PAHs) are molecules formed by multiple carbon rings.
-While some PAH molecules are carcinogenic, others are not, underscoring the necessity of distinguishing between them in research settings.
+While some PAH molecules are carcinogenic, others are not, making distinguishing between them necessary in research settings.

 Referencing a fundamental principle in chemistry, where molecules of similar structures exhibit similar properties, we can develop a machine learning model to classify PAH molecules.
 This model will compare the structures of unknown PAHs with those of molecules that have already been classified, predicting their carcinogenic potential.